SpireStock

 What is Scheme Leakage in FMCG?

 Scheme leakage refers to the unintended financial loss that occurs when trade promotion schemes are miscalculated, misapplied, misused, or exploited within FMCG distribution networks.
-It's one of the largest silent profit drains in Indian FMCG, costing brands an estimated Rs 4,000-8,000 crore annually across the industry.
+It is one of the largest silent profit drains in Indian FMCG, costing brands an estimated Rs 4,000-8,000 crore annually across the industry.
 For individual mid-size brands, scheme leakage can eat 2-5% of revenue, often the difference between profit and loss.

 Why Scheme Leakage Happens